-I live far away – should I travel to Duke to participate in a Tier 1 research study?
+I live far away – should I travel to Duke to participate in a research study?

-We understand that sometimes Duke may offer a study that may not be offered at a site close to your home.
-Deciding to risk traveling to Duke for that study is a personal decision that you should make with your local health care provider.
-You should balance the risks of travel with the possible benefits of participation in the research study.
+Sometimes Duke may have a study that may not be offered at a site close to your home.
+Deciding whether to travel to Duke for that study is a personal decision that you should make with your local health care provider.
+They can help you balance the risks of travel with the possible benefits of participation in the research study.

-Who should I contact to learn if my study is paused?
+Who should I contact to learn what’s next for my study?

-If you are in Tier 1 or Tier 2 study and are scheduled for an in-person visit during this crisis, the study team may contact you ahead of your visit to ask if you have symptoms of COVID-19.
+If you are scheduled for an in-person visit, the study team may contact you before your visit to ask if you have COVID-19 symptoms.
 If you are not screened ahead of your visit, you will be screened when you arrive for your visit.

 What should I do if I am in treatment on a clinical trial?

 If you are in treatment on a clinical trial (for example, getting a study drug), you may continue treatment, although your study visit schedule may change.
-When you come for your treatment, please be prepared to answer questions about your recent contacts, travel, and health.
-This screening is intended to protect you, your family, and our healthcare workers.
+When you come for your treatment, you will be asked COVID-19 screening questions.
+This is intended to protect you, your family, and our health care workers.

 If you are sick, have symptoms, or have been exposed to somebody who has COVID-19, your visit may be rescheduled.
 We will do everything we can to maintain your treatment schedule.